8 Cultural Differences between US and Switzerland

 The USA is a republic, not a democracy.
 Switzerland is probably the world’s only true democracy.
 In the USA, like most republics, the populace votes for representatives who serve for a preset, limited time.
 In Switzerland, the entire eligible voting population can have a voice in most legislation.

-This is not only a difference in the technical process by which laws are passed but a true cultural difference that drips down to all facets of life.
-The Swiss are empowered; they are independent.
+This is not only a difference in the technical process by which laws are passed but a true cultural difference that filters down to all facets of life.
+The Swiss are empowered and independent.
 Their national hero, William Tell, symbolizes the quest for individual freedoms.
 Even their flag reflects equality; no other country has a flag divided into four equal regions.

 2. Local Traditions and Cultures

 Switzerland is made up of 26 cantons.
 These cantons have significantly more autonomy than states do in the USA.
-Different cantons will have varying festivals.
-The different languages and climates have led to the retention of myriad age-old traditions.
+Different cantons have varying festivals, and the different languages and climates have led to the retention of many age-old traditions.
 Have you ever been to a sleigh parade?
-What about Tschäggättä, a strange combination of pagan festivals and the Catholic Carnival.
+What about Tschäggättä, a combination of pagan festivals and the Catholic Carnival that takes place in the Lötschental valley.

-Do you love fishing?
-The differences between canton cultures are also felt in sports.
-You don’t need a license to ski, but you do need a license to fish.
-These licenses will be required for fishing in rivers in urban areas but not in rural areas or lakes.
-Once you move to the country, ask about the regulations, but don’t be surprised by anything you hear.
+The differences between canton cultures extend to practical rules.
+You do not need a license to ski, but you do need one to fish.
+Fishing licenses are required in rivers in urban areas but not in rural areas or lakes.
+Once you move to the country, ask about the local regulations in your canton, as they vary more than Americans typically expect.

 3. Public Transportation